About the Shadow Board

 Cllr Louise Gittins

-Leader of Cheshire West and Chester Council
+Leader, Cheshire West and Chester Council

-Chair of the Joint Committee
+Chair of the Shadow Board

 Read Bio